TheMomer/yofetch/README.md

 ## Tested OS
 - Linux:
   - Arch Linux x64 - all good
+  - Debian 13 Trixie x64 - all good
 - Windows:
   - Windows 10 22H2 x64 - all good
   - Windows 10 21H2 x64 - all good
+  - Windows 8.1 build 9600 - all good (but PowerShell 4.0 and cmd do not support ANSI color codes)
+  - Windows 7 SP1 x64 - not working ("Exception 0xc0000005")
+  - Windows XP SP2 x64 - not working ("yofetch.exe is not a valid Win32 application")

+### Note
+- On Windows 10/11, run Yofetch in [Windows Terminal](https://github.com/microsoft/terminal), since cmd does not support ANSI color codes.
+- On Linux, run Yofetch in modern terminal emulators with True Color support, since older terminals may not fully support ANSI color codes.

 # Contributing
 Pull requests are welcome - please keep speed and minimalism in mind.